-What is Cyclic Symmetry?
+What Is Cyclic Symmetry?

-How to define Cyclic Symmetry Contact?
+How to Define a Cyclic Symmetry Contact?

 Define the axis of revolution and sector angle for each part individually.

 - The sector angle has to be given in degrees.

 - Available ranges for the angle are from 0° to 180° and only values that divide 360° to an integer number are valid.

 - The axis is defined by the axis origin and the axis direction.

 - The Definition of Axis and Angle has to be in accordance with the right hand rule in that it defines a rotation that maps the slave to the master surface.